mihirkelkar/website/csvapithree.md

 }
 ```

 Let's re-compile and test this application and test it out.
 If you get a 200 Status code on your Curl request.
 You successfully uploaded, parsed and stored a csv file in a database.
+Note that the file ID gets printed out on the terminal after a successful upload.

-In part D, we will build the API handlers that will return this stored data for us.
+In part D, we will build the API end points and handlers that will return this stored data for us.
 The entire codebase until this point is available [here](https://github.com/mihirkelkar/csvapi-article/tree/master/code-part-c)